 The best eating I’ve ever done was at a party where everybody was supposed to bring the best thing they cook.
 You know, the food that everybody begs you for the recipe.

 So everybody brought the food that they were famous for and feasted.

-(When we buy a bunch of food and cook it all day and call our buds to come over last second, we call it “FEAST.”)
+When we gather a bunch of food and call our buds to come over last second, we call it “FEAST.”
+Which makes sense.

 Blog posts so you don’t have to repeat yourself.